-Just by virtue of experience, employees who have been working in your company for many years will have acquired knowledge and know-how beyond their role and level of responsibility and will therefore have more insights to share and handover to the rest of their team and/or replacements.
-There is also a legal requirement that employees who work for between 2 and 12 years are given as many weeks notice as years they have worked.
+Just by virtue of experience, employees who have been working in your company for many years will have acquired knowledge and know-how beyond their role and level of responsibility and will, therefore, have more to handover to the rest of their team/or replacements.

 Some roles are so vital for your organisation that having too short a notice period risks critical functions going unstaffed.
-For instance if you are working in the fintech space, losing your head of security without having enough to find a suitable replacement is an incredibly dangerous scenario.
+For instance, if you are working in the fin-tech space, then losing your Head of Technology without having enough time to find a suitable replacement is an incredibly dangerous scenario.

 Key things to think about when an employee hands in their notice:

 - Make the handover process as positive as possible to encourage the departing employee to do it in good spirits.

 - Think about hiring a replacement straight away and get the departing employee’s opinion on what they think you should look for.

 - Ensure all the knowledge that was previously just in their head is kept in the company.

 - Schedule and then conduct a thorough exit interview.

 - Collect all the logins that other employees might not have access to